 This then falls back to existing background levels soon after the end of Diwali.

-A separate study that has been done in the Indian city of Jamshedpur found significantly increased levels of the following substances during the Diwali period:
+But fireworks contain other toxic substances, and research done in the Indian city of Jamshedpur found significantly increased levels of the following substances during the Diwali period:

 - PM10 particles